OpenSpartan/waittimes-datasets/README.md

 ### Can I use this data to render wait time graphs?

 Yes.
 What I have here is the raw data - you can use it to slice and dice the metrics as you see fit.

+### Data is captured for the US west coast.
+Do you have plans for capturing metrics for other time zones or regions?

+I am currently looking at the best ways to capture this data for other regions, but if the changes are going to be happening, it will be _after_ Anvil.
+The Anvil data set will contain only PT data captures.